s7g4/rust-spacecan/README.md

 - The project uses a linked list allocator for dynamic memory in no_std environments.
 - Panic handling is minimal and designed for embedded constraints.
-- The Renode scripts define the hardware peripherals and memory layout for simulation.

 ## Contributing